hsf-training/hsf-training-cicd/_episodes/06-hello-world-ci.md

 ## Fixing the YAML

-Now, our YAML is currently invalid, but this makes sense because we didn't actually define any jobs to run.
-Let's go ahead and create our first job that simply echoes "Hello World".
+Now, our YAML is currently invalid, but this makes sense because we didn't actually define any script to run.
+Let's go ahead and update our first job that simply echoes "Hello World".

 ~~~
 hello world: